damaratix/scapy-dhcp/README.md

 # tcpdump -i wlan0 portrange 67-68 -w  dhcp_traffic.pcap
 ```

-- give the log to the script
+- pass it to the script

 ```
 $ python dhcp.py < your_traffic.pcap